 OMRAN appoints U Capital as adviser for privatisation of hotels

-Muscat: Oman Tourism Development Company (OMRAN), the Sultanate’s executive arm for tourism development and the largest developer and owner of hotels in Oman, has appointed Ubhar Capital SAOC (‘U Capital’) as its adviser to study the privatisation of some of its major hotels.
+Oman Tourism Development Company (OMRAN), the Sultanate’s executive arm for tourism development and the largest developer and owner of hotels in Oman, has appointed Ubhar Capital SAOC (U Capital) as its adviser to study the privatisation of some of its major hotels.

 OMRAN CEO Peter Walichnowski said: “It’s part of OMRAN’s strategy to support the Government’s privatisation agenda and we will study the opportunity to offer shares in a new hotel investment company managed by OMRAN to allow local and foreign investors to participate in the growth of the Oman tourism sector.